 If you do tell your employer, you have the right to privacy.
 They are not allowed to share the information with anyone else without your consent.

-You might be worried about talking to your employer, especially if you have a mental illness.
+Some people worry about talking to their employer, for example, if they have an illness they do not want other people to know about.
 There is no need to tell them if:

 - you can still do your job in the same way